php-fig/fig-standards/accepted/PSR-2-coding-style-guide.md

 ```

 The keyword `elseif` SHOULD be used instead of `else if` so that all control
-keywords looks like single words.
+keywords look like single words.

 ### 5.2. `switch`, `case`